 Preparing the Ground

+Before laying the decking on soil, the ground needs to be prepared.
 Roll up your sleeves and get stuck in!
-Clear the area of grass, weeds, and any debris.
+Clear the area of any debris and things that are likely to affect the foundations.
 Then, level the ground as best you can.
 Remember, we’re aiming for a surface smoother than a well-ironed shirt.

 Lay down a weed barrier to stop those pesky plants from poking through your lovely new deck.
 It’s like laying down the law for weeds – no entry allowed!